 A comparable number of physicians expressed concerns about lack of patient compliance and frustration with patients who wanted more information than was thought necessary to cooperate in medical treatment plans.
 These physicians identified themselves as being more traditional in their decisionmaking values and preferences, and believed their understanding of medicine warranted greater trust and confidence from their patients than they were accustomed to receiving.
 They frequently approached the obligations of informed consent resentfully, and felt the doctrine as an imposition on physicians by lawyers and courts.

 Defiant or uncooperative patients take more time and are higher liability risks.
 They struggle for their "right to decide" and may leave your practice as an expression of their non-compliance.
 Even when a patient has disappeared, the failure to follow diagnostic studies by contacting patients whose test results warrant further exploration may be alleged as negligence.
 Staying in touch with assertive patients in the decision making process is a key to understanding and preventing non-compliance.

 These situations call for understanding the middle ground between traditional professional responsibility, patient choice, and informed consent, which collaboration represents.
 Struggles over "who decides" can be reduced by proposing that some decisions must be made by patients, some are best made by professionals, and others may be made jointly.
 Realizing that physicians and patients will differ among themselves in how they might allocate responsibility can open an inquiry into your respective values and preferences.
-Identify those decisions you won't delegate, or those you feel bound by standards of care to make, and distinguish them from those which might be made jointly by collaboration.
-This may help patients see an alternative to the struggle for control.
+Identify those decisions you won't delegate, and distinguish them from those which might be made jointly by collaboration.

-With time and experience, you will both see the spectrum of decisionmaking responsibility and be able to consider more options.
 While collaborative planning teaches new forms of sharing decisions, recognize your own boundaries, and give yourself the gift of knowing when a referral to a more collaborative colleague may be saving yourself trouble in the future.
 Patients who lose the "battle for control" with their physician or managed care provider will likely look back to the experience in order to find someone to blame for a bad clinical outcome.
-A working referral relationship with a colleague in your specialty who may be more interested in collaboratively yourself.
-However, the ideas of collaborative planning need not result in greater shared decision making.
-They are tools for discovering misunderstandings and unrealistic expectations.
-They may be used as well for appropriate patient selection.
+A working referral relationship with a colleague in your specialty who may be more interested in collaborating with patients, may also be a resource for learning to function more collaboratively yourself.
+Collaborative planning need not result in greater shared decision making.
+These are tools for discovering misunderstandings and unrealistic expectations, and may be used as well for appropriate patient selection.